-Children have many needs; the most basic of them being food, clothing, shelter and safety.
-These physical needs are important for survival, however, a young person’s mental and emotional needs are equally as important for their development.
+Children have many needs.
+The most basic of them being food, clothing, shelter and safety, which are important physical needs for survival.
+Children also have emotional needs that are equally as important for a child’s mental health and brain development.

 The brain continues to develop and grow stronger long into adulthood, and it’s never too late for the brain to change.
-Mental health is important at every stage of life, from childhood to adolescence through adulthood.
-The early years are the best time for parents and caregivers to start building a child’s mental health.
+The brain is built, not born.

 Mental health plays a significant role in a person’s wellbeing at every stage of life, from childhood to adolescence to adulthood to senior years.
 The earliest years in a person’s life—beginning right after they’re born and into their teen years—are the best time for parents and caregivers to help a child develop a strong brain and good mental health.